wixplosives/stylable.io/docs/guides/component-variants.md

 title: Component Variants
 ---

-When building a [Stylable component library](./stylable-component-library.md) or a [Stylable application](./stylable-application.md), it is useful to define several semantic "flavors" of some components, for example a `Button` component that represents `cancel` or a `Gallery` component for the `main` gallery instance.
+When building a component library or an application, it is useful to define several semantic "flavors" of some components, for example a `Button` component that represents `cancel`.

 ## Defining a component variant